Polar perturbations of dilaton-Euler-Heisenberg black holes: Results and Analysis

-where $M$ denotes the black hole mass.
 The negative $\omega_I$ implies that the Schwarzschild black hole is stable against metric and scalar perturbations.
+For $Q_m=0.01$, the QNM frequencies in Table II and III exhibit a slight deviation from those of Schwarzschild case.

-For $Q_m=0.01$, the QNM frequencies exhibit a slight deviation from the Schwarzschild case.
 Although the dEH black hole with $\epsilon=-1$ have two horizons, this frequency shift is still observed.
-Both tables list the QNM frequencies for gravitational ($l=2,3$) and dilaton ($l=2,3$) perturbations across two $\epsilon=\pm1$ and three $Q_m=0.01,0.3,0.6$ obtained by the direct integration and continued fraction methods.
+Both Tables list the QNM frequencies for gravitational ($l=2,3$) and dilaton ($l=2,3$) perturbations across two $\epsilon=\pm1$ and three $Q_m=0.01,0.3,0.6$ obtained by the direct integration and continued fraction methods.
 It reveals a strong consistency between the two computational approaches.
-All negative $\omega_I$ imply that the dEH black hole is stable against polar metric and dilaton perturbations.
+All negative $\omega_I$ imply that the dEH black hole is stable against polar metric and dilaton perturbations with $l=2,3$.

-Concerning interpretation of QNM of the dEH black holes, the real part of the frequency governs the oscillation rate, and the imaginary part indicates the decay rate (for a negative value, it means damping).
+Concerning interpretation of QNM of the dEH black holes, the real part of the frequencies governs the oscillation rate, and the imaginary part indicates the decay rate (for a negative value, it means damping).
 Figs. \ref{fig:all1} and \ref{fig:all2} depict the variation with $Q_m$ of the real and imaginary parts of the fundamental QNM frequencies, computed from the direct integration method for $\epsilon=\pm1$.

-As shown in Fig. \ref{figzeta1R} for the case of $\epsilon=1$, the real part of the QNM frequency for the gravitational mode $\Psi_g$ with $l=2,3$ initially rises slowly with the magnetic charge $Q_m$, peaks at approximately $Q_m\sim 0.8$, and then declines, whereas that of the dilaton mode $\Psi_d$ exhibits a monotonically increasing trend.
-As illustrated in Fig. \ref{figzeta1I} for the imaginary part, the QNM frequency of the gravitational mode decreases with increasing magnetic charge $Q_m$.
-In contrast, the dilaton mode $\Psi_d$ exhibits a more complex behavior: it first rises slowly to a peak before decreasing.
-Both modes show a rapid decline in their imaginary parts as $Q_m$ approaches extreme values.
+As shown in Fig. \ref{figzeta1R} for the case of $\epsilon=1$, the real parts of the QNM frequencies for both the gravitational mode $\Psi_g$ and the dilaton mode $\Psi_d$ with $l=2,3$ increase monotonically with increasing magnetic charge $Q_m$.
+This indicates that an increase in the magnetic charge $Q_m$ leads to a higher oscillation frequency.
+As illustrated in Fig. \ref{figzeta1I} for the imaginary part, the QNM frequencies of the gravitational mode and dilaton mode decrease with increasing magnetic charge $Q_m$, implying that for this case, an increase in the magnetic charge $Q_m$ results in a faster damping rate.